rsabur/mod-3-bake-off-challenge/README.md

 $ rails s                   # Start the server
 ```

+The base URL for all your requests is `http://localhost:3000/bakes`.
+Open that link in your browser now to make sure your backend is running.

 A full list of available routes can be found by visiting `http://localhost:3000/rails/info/routes`.

 ## Demo